dhrubo55/personal-blog/content/posts/day94.md

 After digging deep (and I mean JVM logs, profilers, lots of blogs and articles), I discovered a typical breakdown that many Java developers observe:

-- **~40% is classloading** - The JVM reading and parsing your .class files
+- **Major part of time goes to classloading** - The JVM reading and parsing your .class files
-- **~30% is bean creation** - Spring (or your framework) wiring everything together
+- **For spring another major time spend in bean creation** - Spring (or your framework) wiring everything together
-- **~20% is reflection and proxies** - All that runtime magic has a cost
+- **Another big chunk of time goes into reflection and proxies** - All that runtime magic has a cost
-- **~10% is I/O** - Reading configs, connecting to databases
+- **Some of time goes into I/O** - Reading configs, connecting to databases

 *Note: These are approximate distributions based on analysis from Spring Boot team's [startup optimization research](https://spring.io/blog/2018/12/12/how-fast-is-spring), [Oracle's JVM performance documentation](https://docs.oracle.com/en/java/javase/17/vm/class-data-sharing.html), and profiling multiple applications.
 Your mileage will vary depending on framework, dependencies, and architecture choices.*

-I was dealing with very slow startup time of the Jersey application though my application loads and verifies a lot of stuff before starting still I think there could be improvements.

-Once I knew where the time was *actually* going, I could fight back.
+I was dealing with very slow startup time of the Jersey application though my application loads and verifies a lot of stuff before starting still I think there could be improvements.Once I knew where the time was *actually* going, I could fight back.

+**Pro Tip**: Before optimizing anything, jump to
+[The Measurement Mindset](#measurement-mindset) to learn how to profile your specific bottlenecks.
+I'm presenting techniques in the order I discovered them, but you should measure first.

 ## Chapter 1: The JVM Strikes Back (Or: How I Learned to Stop Worrying and Love AppCDS)